dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 The main reason: I didn't intend to implement that many features into the language.
 All I wanted was a simple, staticaly typed language which I could easily generate machine code for.

-My original intention was to write a simple JIT-compiler to better understand how they work internally.
+My original intention was to write a simple JIT-compiler to better understand how JITs work internally.
 I was specificly interested in how the JIT compiles functions on-the-fly like in this example:

 ```